NeuroJSON/jdata/JData_specification.md

 ` "_DataGroup_(a name string): []`

-If multiple data groups are stored inside a structure, a unique name string must be provided for each data group.
+If multiple data groups are stored inside a structure, a unique name string, among the items under the same parent object, must be provided for each data group.
 For example
 ```
   {
       "_DataGroup_(name1)":{...},